wrrnlim/electron-app-template/README.md

 $ npm i electron@13.5.1 --save-dev --save-exact
 ```

 We will be using Electron version 13.5.1 in this template.
-You may use another version, but the template may not work as functions differ between versions. ``--save-exact` ensures that `npm` will always use version 13.5.1 of Electron.
+You may use another version, but the template may not work as functions differ between major versions. `--save-exact` ensures that `npm` will always use version 13.5.1 of Electron.

 Add electron-builder and electron-updater as a dev dependecy: